 If you are purchasing an established licensed premises, it is probable that there will be existing employees.
 Employees' rights are protected by the Transfer of Undertakings (Protection of Employment) Regulations 2006 as amended by the Collective Redundancies and Transfer of Undertakings (Protection of Employment)(Amendment) Regulations 2014 (TUPE).

+The TUPE rules apply to organisations of all sizes and protect employees' rights when the organisation or service they work for transfers to a new employee.
+The TUPE regulations apply if a business or part of a business moves to a new owner or merges with another business to make a brand new employer.
 Additionally, there is a legal obligation on the seller to provide the buyer with certain information about current and former staff (called employee liability information) at least 28 days before the transfer of the employees (and therefore usually the business) completes.
-Otherwise the seller risks contractual and statutory claims for non-disclosure in the event an employee brings an employment claim against the buyer.
+Otherwise, the seller risks contractual and statutory claims for non-disclosure in the event an employee brings an employment claim against the buyer.
 Employees' contracts of employment will therefore need to reviewed by the seller and checked with due diligence by the buyer's legal representatives as early as possible.

 The licensed premises will need both a premises licence and at least one personal licence for the sale of alcohol.
-You must be, or appoint, a designated premises supervisor who must have a personal licence.
-Without these the business will not be allowed to operate.
+You must be or appoint, a designated premises supervisor who must have a personal licence.
+Without these, the business will not be allowed to operate.
 The seller's paperwork will be checked to ensure the appropriate licences are in place, and that the incoming buyer will be able to comply with any conditions.
 All necessary licences will be checked to ensure the buyer's needs are matched.

-If you play recorded music or music videos in public, you be legally required to have a PPL licence.
+If you play recorded music or music videos in public, you are legally required to have a PPL licence.
 Licensed premises playing recorded music in public (whether live or via CDs, radio/TV broadcasts, background music systems or other sources) will usually need to obtain a licence from both PPL and PRS for Music.
 PPL collects and distributes licence fees for the use of recorded music on behalf of record companies and performers, while PRS for Music collects and distributes for the use of musical compositions and lyrics on behalf of songwriters, composers and publishers.
 The range of live music performances that can take place without a licence under the Licensing Act 2003 was extended by the Live Music Act 2012.

 The alcohol licence gives restricted permission to operate fruit machines, slot machines.
 However, anybody applying for a new premises alcohol licence will need to notify the licensing authority of their intention to make gaming machines available for use, and pay the fee again.
-The buyer might have to register to pay
+The buyer might have to register to pay.